ConnectedLib/course-in-a-box/modules/evaluation/_posts/2001-02-01-collecting-data.md

 ### Passive feedback

-Along with on-demand surveys and questionnaires, you can collect passive feedback through methods such as comment cards or “talkback boards”.
+Collecting data through _active feedback_ means that you, the researcher, take action to get data from particpants — such as making observations, holding focus groups, or asking for feedback after a program. _Passive feedback_ means that the data collection happens in the background, without direct interaction from the researcher — you can think of it as "always-on" data collection.<sup>1</sup> Along with on-demand surveys and questionnaires, you can collect passive feedback through methods such as comment cards or “talkback boards”.

 **Good for:**
 - Collecting data unobtrusively